Feature Articles: Food, Fitness and Cooking and Produce

 Brussels sprouts can be a nutritious treat

-Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension
+Janet Hackert, Nutrition and Health Education Specialist, University of Missouri Extension

 Brussels sprouts, the green cruciferous vegetables sometimes referred to by children as “cannon balls,” are not typically a favorite from the vegetable group.
-But when they are selected well, eaten soon after picking and cooked properly, they can be a nutritious treat.
+But when they are selected well, eaten soon after they are picked and cooked properly, they can be a nutritious treat.

-Like many vegetables, Brussels sprouts are low fat, low calorie and very low sodium while providing a good source of dietary fiber, folate, vitamin C and vitamin K.
+Like many vegetables, Brussels sprouts are low-fat, low-calorie and very low-sodium, and provide a good source of dietary fiber, folate, vitamin C and vitamin K.

 Brussels sprouts grow in an interesting manner.
 Best harvested when they are about an inch in diameter, the sprouts, or small cabbage-shaped heads, grow in clusters up a central, woody stalk.
-They are best harvested from the bottom up, as the heads form and grow.
+They should be harvested from the bottom up, as the heads form and grow.
 Choose tight bright green heads, free of yellowing leaves.
-When the sprouts get too big, they can get bitter like their cruciferous “cousins” such as broccoli, cabbage, cauliflower, horseradish or kale.
+When the sprouts get too big, they can get bitter like their cruciferous cousins, such as broccoli, cabbage, cauliflower, horseradish or kale.

-Ideally, fresh Brussels sprouts can be held in cold, moist storage (32 to 40 degrees Fahrenheit and 90 to 95 percent relative humidity) in a perforated plastic bag for up to three weeks.
-If there are more than can be used in that amount of time, they do freeze well.
+You can store fresh Brussels sprouts in cold, moist storage (32 to 40 degrees F and 90 to 95 percent relative humidity) in a perforated plastic bag for up to three weeks.
+If you have more than you can use in that amount of time, they do freeze well.

-To freeze, “select green, firm and compact heads.
+To freeze, select green, firm and compact heads.
 Trim, removing coarse outer leaves.
-Wash thoroughly and immerse in brine (4 teaspoons salt to 1 gallon of water for 30 minutes) to remove insects.
+Wash them thoroughly and immerse them in brine (4 teaspoons salt to 1 gallon of water) for 30 minutes to remove insects.
 Sort into small, medium and large sizes.
-Water blanch small heads 3 minutes, medium heads 4 minutes, and large heads 5 minutes.
-Cool promptly, drain, package, seal and freeze.” (from MU Extension Publication Quality for Keeps: Freezing Vegetables, GH1503).
+Water blanch small heads for 3 minutes, medium heads for 4 minutes and large heads for 5 minutes.
+Cool promptly, drain, package, seal and freeze.

-- Blanched, sautéed with garlic and onion, and tossed with vinegar and parmesan cheese
+- blanching and then sautéeing Brussels sprouts with garlic and onion, and tossing them with vinegar and Parmesan cheese.